 - Parents who were happy stayed happy.
 Parents who were unsure about continuing lessons found a reason to drop lessons.

-2. Plan based on method book only
+2. Plan based on a single method book only

 - Slightly less of a failure since I could actually SEE the concepts I was going to teach & look for materials.
 Still completely reliant on a method book.